malaikaIshtiaq/Resume/README.md

 * Communicating design ideas using user flows, process flows, site maps and wireframes.
 * Designing sample pages including colors and fonts.
 * Incorporating functionalities and features into websites.

-### Web Designer and Developer - Ozanon,
-#### Karachi Sindh / Mar 2018- Jan 2019
 * Translated established creative direction into conceptual ideas.
 * Created wireframes, screen-flow diagrams and UI spec documentation.
 * Conducted analysis to address website issues leading to optimization and repair of site.
 * Identified and eliminated website bugs to improve user experience.
 * Applied color theory and lighting techniques in drawings and illustrations to add excitement, focus and depth.
 * Collected, defined and translated user requirements into project designs and implementation plans.
-* Collaborated with in-house web designers to create sleek and innovative U I design.
+* Collaborated with in-house web designers to create sleek and innovative UI design.
-* Developed landing pages, dashboards and online applications using modem technologies.
+* Developed landing pages, dashboards and online applications using modern technologies.

 ## Education
 ### Intermediate in Computer Science